 Safe vehicles, for example vehicles with high Euro NCAP scores, provide greater protection for car occupants when involved in a crash.
 Vehicle safety equipment and technology protect occupants and other road users in the event of a crash, reduce the likelihood of a collision (e.g., autonomous emergency braking systems) or warn drivers for dangers (e.g., blind spot monitoring or drowsiness alert systems).
 Some ADAS can even take over part of the driving task, such as lane keeping systems and adaptive cruise control.
-As of July 2022, some ADAS will become mandatory for new car types in EU member states (European Union, 2019).
+As of July 2022, some ADAS are mandatory for new car types in EU member states (European Union, 2019).
 ADAS can be beneficial for young novice drivers because lack of practice means that the execution of driving tasks is not yet fully automated and therefore error prone.
+However, young drivers should practice their skills in order to acquire a sufficient level of automatic (subconscious) behaviour.
+Stimulating the use of ADAS for young drivers is therefore a topic of discussion (Weast, Mueller & Kolodge, 2022).
 Although ADAS, like collision warning systems, can decrease crash risk for drivers in general, the specific effect of these systems on young drivers is not yet well studied.
-Research in the USA suggests that collision warning systems decrease the following distance that young drivers keep to the vehicle ahead (Bao et al., 2020; Jermakian et al., 2017).
+Research in the USA suggests that young drivers decrease the following distance to the vehicle ahead when using a collision warning system (Bao et al., 2020; Jermakian et al., 2017).
 It is important to note that drivers have to learn when and how to safely apply ADAS and learn when to trust and/or use them, and when not to.
 In a discussion with driving instructors and driver examiners Helman and colleagues (2016) noted that training and testing on the safe use of ADAS is still limited.
 The most important reason reported was the lack of standardization: how to operate a system can differ from brand to brand.

-5.5.2 Monitoring and feedback systems
+4.5.2 Monitoring and feedback systems

 In-car systems, commonly known as black box or telematics products, monitor driving behaviour with sensors and sometimes also cameras.
 They can detect harsh braking, speeding, rapid acceleration, and hard turning.
 Some systems have dashcams that record the road ahead.
 Implementation of monitoring/feedback systems is typically voluntary and often related to an insurance product.
 Typically, these systems provide aggregated feedback - either to the insurance or to the young drivers themselves (e.g. smooth driving score or number of times the speed limit was exceeded).
 Sometimes real-time feedback (e.g. "you are driving too fast!") is provided as well.
 Research shows that monitoring/feedback systems can reduce risk-related driving behaviour (Toledo & Lotan, 2017).
 Moreover, research on young drivers has shown that driving style, as measured by g-forces (harsh braking, rapid acceleration, hard turning) is associated with the occurrence of minor crashes (Simons-Morton et al., 2012).
 Barriers to adoption of non-commercial systems include acceptance by young drivers and their parents, sometimes due to privacy issues.
-Positive framing may improve the acceptance rates, for example by adding a game element (Shanly, leti, Warren, & Sun, 2018).
+Positive framing may improve the acceptance rates, for example by adding a game element (Shanly et al., 2018).

-5.5.3 'Do not disturb' and soft blocking for cell phones
+4.5.3 'Do not disturb' and soft blocking for mobile phones